fpusan/moira/README.md

 OUTPUT:

-  - If quality control is beeing performed, files will be generated with both the sequences that passed the QC and the ones that didn't.
+  - If quality control is being performed, files will be generated with both the sequences that passed the QC and the ones that didn't.
 A small report will be included on the headers of the contigs that didn't pass the QC.

         <INPUT_NAME>.qc.good.fasta
         <INPUT_NAME>.qc.good.qual